-Below is the first moment in a growing collection of quotes, anecdotes and memories that give a glimpse into the lives of people who our organisation exists to serve.
+Below is a growing collection of quotes, anecdotes and memories that give a glimpse into the lives of people who our organisation exists to serve.

 The common denominator behind this collection of moments is that all the people live with disability.
 However, you'll quickly discover that the diversity of their experiences, personalities and interests are far too great to be boxed in by a label.

 We will add a new moment on a weekly basis.

 If you would like to share your story with us, you can share it by clicking here.

 We will read and listen to all stories and may feature them in our Moment of Me collection.

 This is an excerpt about dating when you have an invisible disability, by Rissa.
 You can read the full post on her Instagram blog.

 One thing about invisible illness, especially before I was comfortable using mobility aids, is that you can’t see it.
 So people would be interested in me but then my chronic illnesses can be a deal breaker for some people.
 Or their reactions are a deal breaker for me!

 I’m always open about it first because although people want to seem nice and say it’s no big deal, I can usually tell it is.
 Ableism is hard to hide.